 The tar utility collects many files into one archive file, which is often referred to as a .tar file.
 The utility is used for distribution of software among Linux users and for backups.
-The utility name come from tape archive because it was originally developed for UNIX to write data to sequential I/O devices with no file system of their own.
-The current archive data sets that are created by tar contain various file system parameters, such as name, ownership, directory organization, time stamps, and file access permissions.

-The tar version that is included in the SUSE Linux Enterprise Server for SAP Applications on IBM Power Systems is the GNU tar compilation, which eliminates many constraints that represent in regular tar, such as file name length and preservation of time stamps.
+The utility name comes from tape archive because it was originally developed for UNIX to write data to sequential I/O devices with no file system of their own.
+The current archive data sets that are created by tar contain various file system parameters, such as name, ownership, directory organization, timestamps, and file access permissions.
+The tar version that is included in the SUSE Linux Enterprise Server for SAP Applications on IBM Power Systems is the GNU tar compilation.
+The GNU tar compilation eliminates many constraints that are present in regular tar, such as file name length and preservation of timestamps.

-The utility is the most used archive in Linux due to its rich set of features and simplicity.
+The tar utility is widely used in Linux due to its rich set of features and simplicity.
 A typical tar command looks like the following string: